 1. Pre-heat the oven to gas mark 3.

 2. Chop the onion (it doesn’t have to be too fine) and garlic and fry in a glug of olive oil.
 When the onion and garlic is done pop it into a casserole dish.

 3. Chop the beef into chunks of about 1 inch by 1/2 inch.
 Add a bit more olive oil to the same frying pan as you fried the onions and garlic in and then brown the beef.
 When it is done, add the browned beef to the casserole dish.

 3. Chop the butternut into chunks of about the same size as the beef.
 Add another glug of olive oil to the frying pan and brown the butternut cubes.
 Add these to the casserole dish as well.

 4. Add all the rest of the ingredients (from dried rosemary down) to the casserole dish.
-I dissolved my stock cube in a litre of boiling water but couldn’t fit all the water into my casserole dish without causing a mini flood so just added as much as I could – probably about 800 mls of water.
-Mix everything together gently.
+Mix everything together carefully.
 At this point your kitchen may already be smelling delicious, but you’re going to have to wait a few hours…

 5. Put the stew into the middle of the pre-heated oven, uncovered, for about four hours (or more if you like).
 Give it a stir round every so often whilst it is cooking and add more water if necessary.
 I didn’t add extra water and so my ‘stew’ ended up more like mush, but it was very tasty mush so neither J nor I minded.
-When the stew is cooked, serve with greens and fresh bread.
+Serve with a starch and vegetables, such as greens.